Adam introduces this section on time management

 - Video transcript

-Emmanuel: During first and second year., it was something that I was almost doing on a rolling basis, as well as just like, OK, here's what I need to do for today let's just get this done. and get that done.
-And whatnot.
+Emmanuel: During first and second year., it was something that I was almost doing on a rolling basis, I was just like, OK, here's what I need to do for today let's just get this done and whatnot.
 And it was very inefficient, to be completely honest.
 Until last year, I did a placement year, so I was in industry and I was working at Plus X innovation hubs.
 So I was given a bit more responsibility, a lot more things to do, a lot more things to crack on with.
 And that's why I learned the art of, you know, how to use your calendar properly and how to schedule things effectively, manage your time, manage other people's time.
-And I've taken that with me in to final year as well.
-So I'd say the most favorite tool or favorite thing I like to use now is my calendar app on Google.
+And I've taken that with me into final year as well.
+So I'd say the most favourite tool or favourite thing I like to use now is my calendar app on Google.
 So just scheduling things like, when university work, and when I'm doing that, as well as connect to work, or other curricular work.
 When I'm like, you know, managing my business as well and everything.
 So, you know, using the calendar app has been like really effective for me to actually schedule my time.
 See when I'm free, see when I'm not free and whatnot.
 That's been like super helpful for me.
 So my top tip for that is definitely use a calendar app or use something that can help you schedule your time effectively.

 Tavian: I think a really good technique for people is sort of working back from the deadline.
 So, my exams on the 15th of April, I'm going to give myself a week and a half to prepare.
 This day I need to have revised this section.
 Next, next section.
 Give yourself a day or two to sort of do some practice answers.
 So, yeah, working back from that date and just realising, it's going to take me about like 3 hours to do a section.
 I've got ten sections to get through, you know, it's like 30 hours.
-And then I want to practice a little bit.
-OK, so dividing it up in that I think is a pretty good way for people coming into university or even for people who maybe are struggling with finding that rhythm.
+And then I want to practise a little bit.
+OK, so dividing it up.
+And that, I think, is a pretty good way for people coming into university or even for people who maybe are struggling with finding that rhythm.

 Making a term plan

 Try making a term plan to get a clear, visual overview of the time you have and the tasks you need to do.
+You can download a term planner timetable template.
 Put it somewhere you will see it every day, such as above your desk, or in an app such as OneNote.